cksystemsteaching/selfie/README.md

 With a two-level tree-based page table, as implemented in selfie, the 11 MSBs of the 20-bit page number in a 32-bit virtual address determine the *page directory entry* (PDE) in the 16KB-root page directory that contains the frame number of the leaf page table that contains the actual *page table entry* (PTE) we are looking for, as identified by the remaining 9 LSBs of the 20-bit page number.
 Thus a page table lookup involves retrieving the root PDE first and only then retrieving the leaf PTE.
 Everything else remains the same.
 Selfie hides the distinction of array-based and tree-based implementations in the code to the extent possible demonstrating how to provide the same logic with different implementations.

-> On-demand paging tree-based page tables
+> On-demand paging page tables

 The key advantage of tree-based page tables is that they are amenable to on-demand paging.
 Leaf page tables and even root page directories only need to be allocated on demand.
 When doing so, physical memory for tree-based page tables is only allocated for the branches that are needed to map virtual memory that is accessed.
 Moreover, a single 4KB-leaf page table can map `2^9` or 512 pages, that is, 2MB of contiguous 32-bit virtual memory in selfie on a 64-bit system, and even `2^10` or 1024 pages, that is, 4MB of memory, on a 32-bit system.
-This means that in practice, the amount of physical memory allocated for tree-based page tables is often much less than for array-based page tables.
+This means that in the presence of spatial locality, the amount of physical memory allocated for tree-based page tables is often much less than for array-based page tables.
 For example, mapping 32-bit virtual memory used by a program that allocates and accesses a 2MB page-aligned heap segment requires a single 4KB-leaf page table plus the 16KB-root page directory.
 Let us throw in three more 4-KB leaf page tables for mapping the code, data, and stack segments, and the total amount needed for a tree-based page table is 32KB, instead of 8MB for an array-based page table.
-Suddenly, virtual memory appears to cost almost nothing.
+Suddenly, virtual memory appears to cost almost nothing in terms of spatial overhead.
 With fast address translation done in hardware, virtual memory is nothing but a breakthrough technology in modern systems.

-Modern systems all implement tree-based page tables but usually with more levels than two...
+Modern systems all implement tree-based page tables but usually with trees that have more levels than just two in order to accommodate larger virtual address spaces and more physical memory.
+However, the principled idea of on-demand paging page tables remains the same.

+> Spatial isolation

 ...

+> Emulation

 An emulated machine is the simplest scenario that allows us to explain how spatial isolation is implemented with virtual memory.
 Let us go back to how the `mipster` emulator in selfie works.
 There are three components that affect virtual memory: the bootloader which loads code and data into memory, the interpreter which executes code that is stored in memory and accesses memory during execution, and the exception handler which deals with exceptions raised during code execution.
 The bootloader, interpreter, and exception handler are implemented in the procedures `boot_loader`, `run_until_exception`, and `handle_exception`, respectively.
 The bootloader stores code and data in the code and data segments of virtual memory, and prepares the stack segment in virtual memory with console arguments, before the interpreter is launched.
 The interpreter fetches exactly 32 bits from memory where the program counter points to, decodes the 32 bits to determine the instruction and its parameters and arguments encoded by the 32 bits, then executes the instruction, which affects up to 128 bits in the machine state including the value of the program counter, and finally goes back to fetching the next 32 bits, and so on.
 The exception handler deals with exceptions raised during code execution with the interpreter, in particular system calls and page faults.
 In total, the emulator may trigger virtual memory access in four distinct cases: